neptune-ai/docs/docs/integrations/sacred.rst

 Create an **Experiment**
 ------------------------

-.. note:: I am using a shared, anonymous token but you can change to your user api token.
+.. note:: I am using a shared, anonymous token but you can change to your private ``NEPTUNE_API_TOKEN``.

 .. code-block:: python3